ruoyann/tp/docs/DeveloperGuide.md

 `StudyTrackerParser.java` is responsible for parsing user commands.
 The key operations needed for Aliases are:

-* `StudyTrackerParser#isInvokingAlias()` —  checks if the user input is a normal command, an Alias belonging in `UserPrefs`, or invalid.
+* `StudyTrackerParser#isInvokingAlias()` —  checks if the user input is a normal command, or one that invokes an Alias belonging in `UserPrefs`.
 * `StudyTrackerParser#expandAlias()` —  parses the Alias into its corresponding command.
 StudyTrackerParser will prepend the arguments from the expanded command before the arguments in user input, if any.